Just a little bit about me

 I come from a nursing background, having qualified as a Registered General nurse in 1987; I worked in many different nursing environments throughout my career and remain fascinated by how the body functions and its structure.
 I am also a qualified human massage therapist, which I thoroughly enjoy and keeps me in touch with the human side of my work!

 I have always had a great love of animals, particularly dogs and horses, having taken time out from nursing in the past to work with horses and now have made the permanent career change to pursue my work as a Canine Massage Therapist – the best decision I’ve ever made!

-I also work with Natalie Lenton, founder of the Canine Massage Therapy Centre, as her Assistant Tutor on the 2 years Practitioner Level Canine Massage Therapy course.
+I also work with Natalie Lenton, founder of the Canine Massage Therapy Centre, as her Senior Tutor on the 2 years Practitioner Level Canine Massage Therapy course.
 This is a role I absolutely love, coaching future therapists in the skills of Canine Massage.
-This past year, I have also assisted Natalie on the Continuous Professional Development Programme for qualified therapists, which has been fantastic for ensuring my knowledge and skills are kept fresh and accurate.
+I also teach on the Continuous Professional Development Programme for qualified therapists, which has been fantastic for ensuring my knowledge and skills are kept fresh and accurate.

 My time outside of work is spent with dogs and horses, and I’m usually either walking dogs, or riding on the Malvern Hills in my spare time.
 At present, I have 2 ex racing greyhounds, Stella and Woody, and Gwinnie, my fabulous Fell pony.

 I hold regular workshops, teaching the general public some massage skills to use with their own dogs at home.
 Please visit the Events and Workshops page for further details.

 - British Horse Society Stage 3 Groom’s Certificate

 - Association of Pet Dog Trainers (APDT) Foundation Course